carboneio/carbone/doc/webserver.md

 You can generate and renew tokens on client side using standard libraries in any programming languages https://jwt.io/

 Tokens must contain at least this payload.
-And it must be signed with the generated public key in `config/key.pub`.
+And it must be signed with the generated public key in `config/key.pub` (ES512)
 ```
 {
-  "iss": "carbone-user",
+  "iss": "your-carbone-user",
   "aud": "carbone-ee",
   "exp": 2864189447
 }
 ```

 We recommend to generate tokens with an expiration date valid for at least 12 hours to avoid consuming to much computer resource on both side clients and Carbone servers.
 If the client is a NodeJS program, [Kitten JWT](https://github.com/Ideolys/kitten-jwt) can be used which does the token renew automatically.

 ## How to use Carbone On-premise?

 Carbone On-Premise works the same way as Carbone Render API, the endpoints list: